 Contributions from employers and members due to the Plans at the end of the year are recorded on an accrual basis.
-Service purchases that include, but are not limited to leaves of absence, periods of reduced accrual and transfer from other pension plans are recorded and service is credited when the signed contract to purchase is received.
+A receivable for service purchases that include, but are not limited to leaves of absence, periods of reduced accrual and transfer from other pension plans has been accrued based on an analysis of outstanding requests for service purchases on hand at year end.
+The value of these unprocessed requests has been estimated by the Fund's actuary based on the history of similar requests. (see Note 16).